Describe a sport that you only have watched before but have not played yourself: IELTS Speaking Cue Card

 How do you feel about the competitive nature of watching sports with friends?

-Have you ever considered trying to play cricket yourself?
+Would you consider trying to play cricket in the future?

 Band 6-7